Modest Town, Virginia

 Modest Town (sometimes spelled Modestown) is a census-designated place (CDP) in Accomack County, Virginia, United States.
 Per the 2020 census, the population was 120.

 History

 The origin of the name "Modest Town" is obscure.
 In the mid-19th century, it was a point along the stagecoach route between Wilmington, Delaware and Eastville, Virginia.

 Geography

-It lies at an elevation of 36 feet.
+The CDP lies at an elevation of 36 feet.

 Demographics

+Modest Town was first listed as a census designated place in the 2010 U.S. census.